CREATE TABLE

 Using LIKE Statement to Create a Table

-When creating a new table using the LIKE statement, the target table will have the same table structure as the source table, but the data will not be copied.
+When creating a new table using the LIKE statement, the target table will have the same table structure as the source table (column definitions, primary key, unique key, bucketing, sort key), but the data will not be copied.
+The source table's COMMENT is automatically copied to the new table unless the user explicitly specifies a new COMMENT.

 Creating a Table Using the AS Statement